 Major redevelopment site

-The $8 billion Green Square project is transforming the southern precinct of our local government area into a vibrant and sustainable urban environment.
+The $8 billion Green Square project is transforming the southern precinct of our local area into a vibrant and sustainable urban environment.
 From its industrial past, Green Square is emerging as a place of innovative housing design, bespoke business and retail, and creative and engaged communities, proud of their area’s past and future.

 The Green Square redevelopment area is 278 hectares and includes the suburbs of Beaconsfield and Zetland, and parts of Rosebery, Alexandria and Waterloo.
 It is just 3.5 kilometres from the city centre and 4 kilometres from the airport.